 There were three major research objectives proposed in the original grant application; each of these have specific objectives (figure 1 and table 1).
 There were four general extension and outreach objectives proposed in the original grant application (table 1).

 Table 1 provides a brief status update for each objective.
-More detail on status of each objective and specific questions or possible discussion points are provided in the text sections for each objective/or specific aim.
+More detail on the status of each objective and specific questions or possible discussion points are provided in the text sections for each objective/or specific aim.

 COVID-19 disrupted our progress during year 2 and impacts modifications to the objectives are described.